 Offer to do one of his chores that he dislikes.
 Ask him for one thing he has to do that he doesn’t love, then offer to do it for him.
 Mow his yard.
 Detail his car.
 Do a grocery store run for him.
 Pick up his dry cleaning or a prescription.

 Invite him over for movie night.
 Ask him what his favorite movie is and what his favorite movie snacks are.
-Then rent it, pop the popcorn or get out the Junior Mints and spend an evening watching what will probably be a Clint Eastwood flick. 🙂
+Then rent it, pop the popcorn or get out the Junior Mints and spend an evening watching what will probably be the Dirty Dozen or a Clint Eastwood flick. 🙂

 Dads are so important, and I hope I have given you some interesting gift ideas.
 I’d love to hear from you if you have some great suggestions, as well!
 Happy Father’s Day to all the dads out there!